 DVC Timeshare Resales – What Does Not Transfer

 With DVC, there are a couple benefits that do not transfer on the resale market one of them being use of the following collections of the Member Getaways Program (applicable to any points purchased after March 21st of 2011): Adventurer, Concierge, or Disney.

 In other words, if you purchased a Disney timeshare resale after March 21, 2011, the only collection in the Member Getaways Program you'll be eligible to use is the World Passport Collection.
-(The World Passport Collection enables you to exchange with RCI, Club Intrawest, and Club Cordial for vacations around the globe so it's a pretty great benefit to retain).
+(The World Passport Collection enables you to exchange with Interval International, Club Intrawest, and Club Cordial for vacations around the globe so it's a pretty great benefit to retain).

 The second restriction is the transfer of DVC’s Membership Extras benefits package, which took effect April 4th, 2016.
 This includes discounts on restaurants, shopping, excursions and tours, discounted passes to Disney parks, and member-only events.